AxdeKlerk/BotB-25/README.md

 #### 7.1.7 The Battle and How Buttons

+A 'Battle!' button and a 'How?' button have been included at the bottom of the about section as it was more pleasing on the eye, than when not included.
+It also provides a focus and points the user to either start a battle or learn how to play by directing the user to the respective buttons, without having to scroll up to find the ones located above.

 ### 7.2 The Battle Page

 ![battle page](assets/imgs/documentation/battle-page.png)

 #### 7.2.1 Navbar

+The navbar found on the battle page follows the design of the one found on the home page with highlighted links when hovered over, once expanded.
+The difference is that on this page the link to the battle page has been replaced by a link to the home page.

 ![battle page expanded navbar](assets/imgs/documentation/nav-bar-2.png)